William H. McAlpine

 William H. McAlpine (June 1847 - November 3, 1905) was a Baptist minister and educator in Alabama.
 He was a founder and the second president of Selma University.
 He was a leader in the Baptist church and a founder and president of the Baptist Foreign Mission Convention.
 Later in his life he was Dean of the Theological Department at Selma.

 Early life

 William H. McAlpine was born into slavery in Buckingham County, Virginia near Farmersville in June 1847.
 About the age of three he, his mother, and his younger brother was sold to Robert McAlpine in Coosa County, Alabama.
 He never knew his father.
 In 1855, Robert McAlpine died and his property dispersed, with William separated from his mother and moved to Talladega County, Alabama.
 He would not again see his mother until 1874.
-His new master, Augustus McAlpine, was a doctor, and William remained with the family until the end of the American Civil War in 1865.
-As a child, William worked for his master as a nurse and thus stayed close to the house.
+His new owner, Augustus McAlpine, was a doctor, and William remained with the family until the end of the American Civil War in 1865.
+As a child, William worked for his owner as a nurse and thus stayed close to the house.
 Here he was able to receive a basic education in the company with white children who were taught at home, and learned to read and write.